mikro-orm/mikro-orm/docs/cascading.md

 ---
 ---

-# Cascading persist and remove
+# Cascading persist, merge and remove

 When persisting or removing entity, all your references are by default cascade persisted.
 This means that by persisting any entity, ORM will automatically persist all of its